awakemonkey/imageclassification/README.md

 ## This project is still on going and coding part is not finished yet.
 ## The code files just present a prototpye of Image Classification model, which trained by using tensorflow, keras and CNN algorithm.
 And the sp.py file shows how to present the model with an interactive UI and it is not finished yet.

-### The database used in this case is the original dataset from Fruit-360 on Kaggle, and the dataset maybe too large to run when training the model, so I only keep 13 items for prototype.
+### The database used in this case is shorted by the original dataset from Fruit-360 on Kaggle, and the dataset maybe too large to run when training the model, so I only keep 11 items with more than 7,000 images for model training.

 ### If you want to use this code to train your own model, please remember to change the path of dataset, and also the category name.